 Squishy the Squid is an astrocephalopod with a taste for edgy fiction and cutting-edge humor.
 Born in the hydrogen-poor regions of deep space just off the Orion arm of the Milky Way galaxy, Squishy has long known the feverish desire to live somewhere closer to the cultural and literary hub of the universe.
 So it was the culmination of a life and lightyears-long dream when he moved to Austin, Texas, and became the corporate mascot for Space Squid magazine.

-Matthew Bey is a sci-fi writer living in Austin, Texas.
-His short fiction has appeared in a variety of venues and he is passively seeking an undeserved Campbell Award nomination.
+Matthew Bey is a sci-fi writer and occasional Squid editor living in Austin, Texas.
+He is the host of This Week in the Multiverse podcast, as well as the fishing podcast Last Cast Podcast.
 He is a creator of the free science fiction magazine Space Squid as well as the Helmut Finch mythos.